 The Council's annual Treasury Management Strategy outlines the Council's policy in relation to borrowing and investment.
 This is prepared in accordance with the Code of Practice on Treasury Management in Local Authorities.
-The majority of the Council's borrowing comes from market loans and from borrowing from the Public Works Loan Board.
+The majority of the Council's borrowing comes from the Public Works Loan Board and market loans.
 Further details are provided at Note 39.